 We currently outsource, and from time to time in the future may outsource, a portion of our internal business functions to third-party providers.
-Outsourcing these functions has significant risks, and our failure to manage these risks successfully could materially adversely affect our business.\
+Outsourcing these functions has significant risks, and our failure to manage these risks successfully could materially adversely affect our business.

 We currently, and from time to time in the future, may outsource portions of our internal business functions to third-party providers.
-For example, on March 2, 2023, we entered into a master services agreement with Potrero Hill Advisors, LLC ("Potrero"), pursuant to which, among other things, Potrero will serve as an independent consultant for purposes of providing us with certain strategic and financial advice and support services, including the services of Sandra A. Gardiner as our Acting Chief Financial Officer.
-If these third-party providers do not perform as expected or if they choose to discontinue providing services to us, we may experience significant disruptions in our operations, including our ability to timely comply with our reporting obligations.
+For example, on March 2, 2023, we entered into a master services agreement with Potrero Hill Advisors, LLC ("Potrero"), pursuant to which, among other things, Potrero agreed to serve as an independent consultant for purposes of providing us with certain strategic and financial advice and support services, including the services of Sandra A. Gardiner as our Acting Chief Financial Officer.
+On August 29, 2023, Potrero provided written notice to terminate the master services agreement and Ms. Gardiner concurrently notified us of her resignation, each effective September 28, 2023.
+There can be no assurance that we will able to identify a successor for Ms. Gardiner prior to the effective date of her resignation.
+If we are unable to retain individuals or organizations to lead and/or support our finance and accounting functions, we may experience significant disruptions in our operations, including our ability to timely comply with our reporting obligations.
+We may also experience significant disruptions in our operations, including our ability to timely comply with our reporting obligations.
+We may also experience significant disruptions in our operations, including our ability to timely comply with our reporting obligations, if these third-party providers do not perform as expected or if other third-party providers choose to discontinue providing services to us.